-Looking Forward and Addressing the Challenges Facing the HCRC: Restoring Lost Civil Rights Law Enforcement Capacity and Improving the HCRC Process
+Looking Forward: Restoring Lost Enforcement Capacity and Improving Effective Civil Rights Law Enforcement

 Since 2008, the Hawai'i Civil Rights Commission (HCRC) has lost 8 of 30 permanent positions.
 The loss of 3 of 11 (27%) permanent investigator positions has had a devastating impact on the HCRC's capacity to timely and effectively investigate discrimination, from intake through investigation and disposition of complaints.
-This lost capacity has not been restored; none of the 8 permanent positions lost due to the recession, budget cuts, and reduction in force (RIF) has been restored.
+This lost capacity has not been restored; none of the 8 permanent positions or 3 permanent investigator positions that were lost due to the recession, budget cuts, and reduction in force (RIF) have been restored.

-A comparison of the HCRC's investigation caseload data from 2007 (before the recession and the resulting reduction in force) and current caseload data reflects a direct and continuing impact on the efficacy of the HCRC as the state law enforcement agency responsible for investigation of complaints of discrimination in employment, housing, public accommodations, and state-funded services.
+A comparison of the HCRC's investigation caseload1 data from 2007 (before the recession and the resulting reduction in force) and current caseload data reflects a direct and continuing impact on the efficacy of the HCRC as the state law enforcement agency responsible for investigation of complaints of discrimination in employment, housing, public accommodations, and state-funded services.
 The loss of experienced permanent staff due to RIF and abolishment of positions, hiring freezes and delays in hiring for remaining positions, compounded by loss of productivity due to furloughs and supplemental time off, has had a crippling impact on the HCRC's capacity to carry out its statutory mandate.